soareswallace/hackers-handbook/EN/Securing Authentication.md

 - The various authentications mechanisms used by the application should always protected information from disclosure.
 Any parameters in every query should always be validated between the users privileges.
 - Every unknown or unhandled exceptions should always be treated as generic from a client stand point.
 This avoids information leakage between exceptions.
-- Following the "Don't give attackers information" if the application employs account lockout do not give how many minutes, for how many times or which account have been locked.
+- Following the "Don't give attackers information" if the application employs account lockout do not give how many minutes or which account have been locked.
 - If the application supports self-registration it should:
     - Generate unique and unpredictable usernames for each new user.
     - It can use email adress as username and it should send to the email an unique, unguessable URL to the registered email telling the user to following procedures.